290 Station Road,

 Special attention is paid to continuing physical healthcare and additional mental healthcare needs where psychiatry and psychology services can be added as bolt ons dependent on individual needs.

-We treat adults, men and women, with a Learning Disability or Physical Disability.
 Most of our residents need our ongoing support to carry out everyday tasks and to manage living as independently as possible.

 Developing strengths and skills